top of page

 Director

 Judy has a background in education, research, and community health.
-She contributed health consumer perspectives to Te Tāhū Hauora Health Quality & Safety Commission’s 2016 framework and served on Precision Driven Health’s Independent Advisory Group (2016–23).
+She has contributed health consumer perspectives to Te Tāhū Hauora Health Quality & Safety Commission’s 2016 framework that guides developing quality and safety capability; and served on Precision Driven Health’s Independent Advisory Group (2016–23).

-Appointed a Member of the New Zealand Order of Merit in 2018 for services to seniors, Judy was also made a life member of the NZ Association of Gerontology (NZAG), where she serves on the executive and 2023 Conference Committee.
-She contributes age-friendly perspectives to Counties Manukau’s Brain Health in Older People Advisory Group and is a member of Health Informatics NZ and the Digital Health Association
+Appointed a Member of the New Zealand Order of Merit in 2018 for services to seniors, Judy is a life member of the NZ Association of Gerontology and serves on their Executive Committee.
+A member of Health Informatics NZ, Judy contributes age-friendly perspectives to AUT’s Centre for Active Ageing Research, as well as Waipapa Taumata Rau University of Auckland’s Centre for Co-created Ageing Research and the Centre of Machine Learning for Social Good.

 25.png